-Suddenly one of the waitresses exclaims, “I know where I know you from!
-The Buckhorn in Boonville!” and after we marvel over the coincidences, I switch the conversation back to talking about chickens.
-“That’s the answer to my problems?
-Chickens?” he asks.
+I am at the The County Seat diner and suddenly one of the waitresses exclaims, “I know where I know you from!
+The Buckhorn in Boonville!” and we marvel over coincidences.
+(Or are they?
+Coincidences?)

 Last night, after rattling the Mennonite tree, a fellow Bread-Loafer helped me find a place to sleep.
 Her mother-in-law (and my impromptu hostess) Becky, who directed me to the diner, got a fire in her eyes during our morning coffee as she described her efforts to transition a local free clinic into a sliding-scale provider that better honors the dignity of their clients.

 Recognizing the balance tipping towards the Good People of Goshen, I choose not to overtly challenge Mr. Pent Up.
 We finish our food in silence.
 At the cash register, before he leaves, he says something that puzzles me until I decode its unspoken messages.
 “You’re right, he confides, “chickens calm the soul.”